Human Rights Poem: What do You Wear to Get Arrested?

 Children of the Jacaranda Tree - by Sahar Delijani - First Edition - Published June18 2013

-I have just seen the BBC News interview of the author, Sahar Delijani, and she is clearly a rising star, praised by many, including Khaled Husseini (author of The Kite Runner and A Thousand Splendid Suns) with the book rising quickly in popularity.
+A while ago I saw a BBC News interview of the author, Sahar Delijani, and she is clearly a rising star, praised by many, including Khaled Husseini (author of The Kite Runner and A Thousand Splendid Suns) with the book rising quickly in popularity.
 Her grandfather was arrested in Iran during the 1980s and executed, and her family are now exiles in Canada.
 She writes poetry in Pharsee (the Iranian language), but prose in English, as she left Iran when she was 12.

 You will see from the synopsis below that Sahar writes from her own heartbreaking experience, and pours everything into her novel.